RupeshKumar4511/Web-Designing-and-Development/README.md

-// when we use "module" type in script tag then all the variables will be stored in "module" scope and they are globally accessible(means it cannot be accessed in browser console) but can be accessed in project module.
+// when we use "module" type in script tag then all the variables will be stored in "module" scope and they are not globally accessible(means it cannot be accessed in browser console) but can be accessed in project module.

 It apply "defer" in script tag automatically.